CAB Logo - Adviceguide home page link

 • a property where all the people who live in it are aged under 18

-• a property where all the people who live in it are 'severely mentally impaired'
+• a property where all the people who live in it are either severely mentally impaired or are students or where there is a mixture of both

 Who has to pay council tax

-Usually one person, called the liable person, is liable to pay council tax.
+Usually one person, called the 'liable person', is liable to pay council tax.
 Nobody under the age of 18 can be a liable person.
-Couples living together will both be liable for the whole of the bill, even if there is only one name on the bill.
-This applies whether the couple is married, in a civil partnership or just living together.
+A couple living together will both be liable, even if there is only one name on the bill.

 Usually, the person living in a property will be the liable person, but sometimes it will be the owner of the property who will be liable to pay.